mmayla/spendesk-3d-workshop/README.md

 - **Cylinders** (trees, pillars, towers)
 - **Cones** (roofs, mountains, decorations)

-### The Magic Reveal
+### The Creative Challenge
-Teams work on individual scenes in code → **All get combined into districts of a massive virtual world!**
+Teams work independently to create unique 3D worlds using only primitive shapes and code.

 ## 🛠️ How to Build Your Scene (Code First!)